 •Session 3: Conflict Resolution

 •Session 4: Complex Negotiations

 In order to make this training workshop as interactive as possible, simulations and role-play exercises are used and discussed.
 Participants are asked to describe good practices.
-They are also provided with techniques for their daily negotiations in Vienna, for their preparations, actions, and reviews.
+They are also provided with techniques for their daily negotiations, for their preparations, actions, and reviews.

 The methodology of this course will include: